Web3 Product Engineering Case Study

 Friends on Chain

-A Bunches growth experiment for turning a user's friend graph into a shareable, mintable social NFT, built from wallet connection through onchain minting and backend asset upload.
+A Bunches growth experiment for turning a user's friend graph into a shareable, mintable social NFT, built from wallet connection through onchain minting, backend asset upload, and sharing.

 Overview